dist-ribut-us/log/dev.md

 create a LogFile type.
 Give it a buffer and have it occasionally clean out the file, the buffer can hold content until it's done.

+The way function names are printed is obnoxious - at least for methods: overlay/message.go:135 github.com/dist-ribut-us/overlay.(*Server).NetSend the "github.com/dist-ribut-us/overlay." part is redundant.

+Need to take a closer look at trim - I'm not sure it's always correct to trim a fixed number from the bottom of the stack.
+I may need to white list certain functions for trimming.